TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/side_channel_example/README.md

 ### Step 2: Analysis of time differences between valid and invalid usernames

-First step is to analyze whether there is a time based leak of information on the login tries:
+Now you need to analyse whether there is a time based leak of information on the login alogorythm.
+This is down by comparing the average login time of 20 attempts for a known username (admin) versus the average login time of 20 attempts for a random string username:

 ```python
 python TimeBasedLoginAnalysis.py -u admin -S